MikeLanier/JMaze/README.md

 plan to port this code to JavaScript using AngularJS and/or Vue.
 I'll create different repositories for these versions.

+## 09/11/2017
+* ~~entrance/exit cell controls: change to combo box. droplist contains "north", "south", "east", "west", and numbers from "0" to sizeX-1 or sizeY-1.~~
+* on change to entrance/exit combo box, validate selection
+* map selected algorithm to "maze create" function
+* implement a stack for backtracking steps in maze creation
+* create the maze
 ## 09/10/2017
 * ~~Special cells for entrance/exit~~
 * ~~show cell as starting point for maze creation~~
 * ~~show cell as entrance and exit~~
-* entrance/exit cell controls
-  * x control can accept number between 0 and sizeX or 'east', 'west'
-  * y control can accept number between 0 and sizeY or 'north', 'south'
 * ~~code for random number~~
-* map selected algorithm to "maze create" function
-* create the maze
 ## 09/09/2017
 * ~~Move code for creating cell/walls into function~~